SAP-samples/upscale-commerce-open-payment-integration/postman/stripe/Hosted Fields/README.md

 **Summary**

-The file is now ready for adding to postman.
+The envrionment file is now ready for importing into postman together with the Mapping Configuration Collection file.
+Ensure you select the correct environment before running the collection.

 In summary you should have edited the following variables